cchandre/Polarimetry/README.md

 Two options: `Calulated dark value` (default) and `User dark value` to be manually entered by the user.
 This is used to remove the small residual fluorescence of the stack.

 <ins>Method:</ins> The stack is paved with cells of 20x20 pixels.
 The meanvalue of the first element of the stack (first angle) is computed for each cell.
-The average over all angles of the cell with the smallest meanvalue is the `calculated dark value`.
+The average over all angles of the cell with the smallest meanvalue is the `Calculated dark value`.

   #### Rotation